woohoolabs/zen/README.md

 ```

 It's up to you where you generate the container but please be aware that file system speed (referring to the
-Virtualbox FS) can affect the time consumption of the compilation as well the performance of your application.
+Virtualbox FS) can affect the time consumption of the compilation as well as the performance of your application.
 On the other hand, it's much more convenient to put the container in a place where it is easily reachable as you will
 occasionally need to debug it.